Prosecco & Petals

 It is standard etiquette that guests with babies and children will leave the ceremony if required.
 However, if you are keen that your ‘I dos’ are heard it is wise to contact your friends with children in advance.
 Kindly ask them if partners with babies or children can sit nearer the back and step out if they start to notice their child is getting upset or tired.
 Signposting them to a cosy, safe room to use if required is a nice touch too.

-If you have a lot of children at your wedding who you want to ensure they have an equally fun and special day, while their parents are chatting, it is recommended to supply some entertainment.
+If you have a lot of children at your wedding, it is recommended to supply some entertainment.
 Below are tips to keep children happy and entertained:

 Before spending on entertainment, it is worth getting advice from a close friend with children to find out what is currently popular and most likely to be a good spend.

-Also use your wedding band or DJ to announce this area, switch music so there is a clear divide and give shout outs to guests to get on the dance-floor.
+Also, use your wedding band or DJ to announce the kids area, switch music so there is a clear divide and give shout outs to adult guests to get on the dance-floor.